eproxus/opsworks/README.md

 This gem uses the same configuration file as the [AWS CLI][aws_cli].
 This requires you to have a working AWS CLI setup before continuing.

-Add the following section to the file pointed out by the `AWS_CONFIG_FILE` environment variable:
+Add the following section to `~/.aws/config` or to the file pointed out by the `AWS_CONFIG_FILE` environment variable:

     [opsworks]
     stack-id=<MY STACK IDs>